jacobhumston/biggames.js/README.md

 # biggames.js

-Simple library for Big Game's public APIs.
+Simple library for Big Games public APIs.

 _Note: This package isn't finished yet.
 It fully works, however types have not be completed._